MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupsupdateroleasync.md

 ## Remarks

 Updates the role name.
 Returns information about whether the update was successful.
-See also GroupCreateRoleAsync, GroupDeleteRoleAsync.
-If successful, call [PFGroupsUpdateRoleGetResult](pfgroupsupdaterolegetresult.md) to get the result.
+When the asynchronous task is complete, call [PFGroupsUpdateRoleGetResultSize](pfgroupsupdaterolegetresultsize.md) and [PFGroupsUpdateRoleGetResult](pfgroupsupdaterolegetresult.md) to get the result.

 ## Requirements